meilisearch/integration-guides/.github/ISSUE_TEMPLATE/central_issue.md

 - [ ] PHP: TBD
 - [ ] TBD

-The following integrations will not have the feature available for the release day: TBD
+The following integrations will not have the feature available for the release day except if the community implements it: TBD